 Artist: Zan Wells

-How were you contacted to create this piece and what was the inspiration?
+GJ: How were you contacted to create this piece?

-What type of materials did you use to create the sculpture?
+GJ: What materials did you use to create the statue?